Caleb Downs

-Caleb Downs (born December 10, 2004) is an American college football safety for the Ohio State Buckeyes.
-He previously played for the Alabama Crimson Tide, where he was named the 2023 SEC Freshman of the Year.
+Caleb Downs (born December 10, 2004) is an American professional football safety for the Dallas Cowboys of the National Football League (NFL).
+Downs played college football for the Alabama Crimson Tide and Ohio State Buckeyes.
+With Ohio State, he won the 2024 national championship and was the recipient of the 2025 Lott Trophy and Jim Thorpe Award.
+Downs was selected by the Cowboys in the first round of the 2026 NFL draft.
+He is the son of former football player Gary Downs and younger brother of wide receiver Josh Downs.

 Early life

-Downs attended Mill Creek High School in Hoschton, Georgia.
-Downs was the named the All-American Bowl Player of the Year as a senior.
+Downs was born on December 10, 2004.
+He attended Mill Creek High School in his home town of Hoschton, Georgia, where he was a standout Football, Basketball and Baseball athlete.
+Downs was named the All-American Bowl Player of the Year as a senior.
 He was ranked as one of the top players in the 2023 college football recruiting class and considered the nation's No. 1 safety prospect.
 He was ranked No. 9 nationally by Rivals.com, No. 11 by ESPN and No. 8 by 247Sports.
 Downs was named the 2023 USA Today Defensive Football Player of the Year.